AdrienneHizon/EXPERIMENT-2_HIZON_2ECEA/README.md

 In this experiment, Numerical Python will be used to calculate different matrices.
 Each problem will demonstrate how numpy will be used to solve computations in simple np formats efficiently.

+# Instructions

+## Problem 1: Normalization Problem
+Normalization is one of the most basic preprocessing techniques in data analytics.
+This involves centering and scaling process.
+Centering means subtracting the data from the mean and scaling means dividing with its standard deviation.
+Mathematically, normalization can be expressed as: Z = (matrix - mean)/standard_deviation.
+In Python, element-wise mean and element-wise standard deviation can be obtained by using .mean() and
+.std() calls.
+In this problem, create a random 5 x 5 ndarray and store it to variable X. Normalize X. Save your normalized ndarray as X_normalized.npy

+## Problem 2: Divisible by 3 Problem

+Create the following 10 x 10 ndarray (From 1-100). which are the squares of the first 100 positive integers.
+From this ndarray, determine all the elements that are divisible by 3.
+Save the result as div_by_3.npy

+# ----------------------Solutions------------------------

 # Problem 1: Normalization Problem
 Normalization is important in data analysis.
 Therefore, it will be used in this problem with the formula of Z = (matrix - mean)/standard_deviation.
 The program uses np.mean and np.std because those two functions are crucial for making an efficient program.
 The array contains random numbers from 0-1 with the help of np.random.random() and then puts it inside the function wherein the Normalization computation occurs.
 It is then saved in a file named "X_normalized.npy" and will be loaded once the calculation is complete.